eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **Wallet Instance (WI)**: The app or application installed on a User device, which is an instance of a Wallet Solution and belongs to and is controlled by a User.
 This component implements the core business logic and interfaces as depicted in Figure 2.
-It directly interacts with the WSCA/WSCD to securely manage cryptographic assets and execute cryptographic functions, ensuring a high level of assurance for authentication.
+It directly interacts with the WSCA/WSCD (see bullets hereafter) to securely manage cryptographic assets and execute cryptographic functions, ensuring a high level of assurance for authentication.
 - **User device (UD)**: A User Device comprises the hardware, operating system,